jameramellyn/dsc106-2025-fa/labs/lab04/index.md

 Before your script can dynamically display the projects, you need to provide a placeholder container in your `index.html` file.
 This container will hold the dynamically added project content.

+**What to Do:**

+1. Add this snippet to your `index.html` file.
+2. Ensure the `div` element has the class `projects`, as this matches the container selected in your script.

 ```html
 <h2>Latest Projects</h2>
 <div class="projects">
   <!-- Dynamically added content will appear here -->
 </div>
 ```

-**What to Do:**

-1. Add this snippet to your `index.html` file
-2. Ensure the `div` element has the class `projects`, as this matches the container selected in your script.

 **Think About It:**